 Even adults who are no longer technically students — or those who are grad students, or are taking online courses to advance their career — might feel like they’ve never really figured out the best way to study.
 Part of the problem, of course, is that every person’s brain and study skill set or style is so unique.
 This means that different methods work for different people, and it can be tricky to figure out what kind of study session will be effective for you — especially if you’re working alongside other people.

-According to research published by The National Center for Biotechnology Information, our new memories become stronger while we sleep — so if you study before you go to bed, regardless of your sleep schedule, you may be more likely to retain the concepts you were focusing just before you said good night to your study guide.
+According to research published by The National Center for Biotechnology Information, our new memories become stronger while we sleep — so if you study before you go to bed, regardless of your sleep schedule, you may be more likely to retain the concepts you were focusing just before you said goodnight to your study guide.

 This is a study habit that may not work for everyone, but it’s worth trying.
 Listening to music — especially classical music, which tends to make people relax — during study time can make students more receptive to information, according to research published in "Learning and Individual Differences."

 Research called "Retrieval Practice Produces More Learning than Elaborative Studying with Concept Mapping" shows that when students take practice tests, which is a method of studying known as “retrieval practice,” it enhances their learning.
-An extra bonus of this method of studying is that if you’re creating a practice test for yourself, your building in more time and activity that may help you learn the material.
+An extra bonus of this method of studying is that if you’re creating a practice test for yourself, you're building in more time and activity that may help you learn the material.

 When you’re studying, it’s obvious that hours matter — but so do your surroundings.
 A 1978 experiment in which college students were given a list of 40 vocabulary words to study in two different rooms — one of which had no windows and was full of clutter, the other of which was modern and had a courtyard view — showed that the students who studied the words in the two different rooms outperformed (by far) the students who studied the words twice in the same room.